Chukwuemeka-Ike/khepera/README.md

 The version of the Khepera library used in this package is 2.0, and can be downloaded [here](http://ftp.k-team.com/KheperaIV/software/Gumstix%20COM/library/).

-You will need to run
+You will need to run:
 ```bash
 tar -xjf libkhepera-2.0.tar.bz2 -C ~/khepera4_development
 cd ~/khepera4_development/libkhepera-2.0
 make clean
 make all
 ```
 Assuming you made no changes to the library, you shouldn't have to transfer any of the built files to the robot.
+Should the need arise, the *libkhepera.so.2.0* and *libkhepera.a* files generated in the *'libkhepera-2.0/build-khepera-3.5.7-custom/lib'* folder will need to be transferred to the Khepera's */usr/lib* folder.

-The header files that are generated in the *'libkhepera-2.0/build-khepera-3.5.7-custom/include'* folder are the same that are in the *include* folder of this repo
+The header files that are generated in the *'libkhepera-2.0/build-khepera-3.5.7-custom/include'* folder are the same that are in the */include* folder of this repository, and are the ones used in building the sample applications.

+***

 The Aruco dictionary used by this project is DICT_4X4_50

 ## OpenCV
 #### Required Setup
-The
+To get started, you will need to download the [OpenCV](https://github.com/opencv/opencv) and [OpenCV_contrib](https://github.com/opencv/opencv_contrib) library files.
+The first link contains the core OpenCV files, while the second contains a bunch of extra modules that add some capabilities, albeit with some stability issues.
+The AruCo library is contained in the *contrib* repo.

+I suggest cloning both of these repos into the same OpenCV folder in your home directory.
+After doing so, you can move on to the next step of the process.

 #### Building OpenCV for ARM
 Instructions on how to cross-compile the OpenCV library for a generic ARM-based Linux system are available [here](